 - 2 anchovy fillets

-- 1 stem thyme , leaves removed from stem
+- 1 stem thyme leaves removed from stem, or ¼ cup dried

 - 2 tbsp olive oil

-- Put everything apart from the oil in a food processor and pulse until it forms a relatively fine puree.
+- Put everything apart from the oil in a food processor and pulse until it forms a coarse crumb texture.

-- Transfer to a serving dish and serve, or keep refrigerated until needed.
+- Transfer to a serving dish and serve, or cover and keep refrigerated until needed.